PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:34:27
+Last updated: 2024-04-02 16:35:31
-Random Quote: When you reach the end of your rope, tie a knot in it and hang on. - Franklin D. Roosevelt
+Random Quote: Work like you don't need the money.
+Love like you've never been hurt.
+Dance like nobody's watching. - Satchel Paige